apache/tvm-rfcs/rfcs/0088-commit-message-guideline.md

 * Guarantee a title exists (enforced);
 * Don’t use Github usernames in the title, like @username (enforced);
-* Check if a tag should be present as a hint about what component(s) of the code the commits “touch”.
+* A tag must be present as a hint about what component(s) of the code the PRs / commits “touch” (enforced).
 For example [BugFix], [CI], [microTVM], and [TVMC].
 Tags go between square brackets and appear first in the title.
 If more than one tag exist, multiple brackets should be used, like [BugFix][CI].
   The case recommended for tags, in geral, is the upper camel case.
 For example, prefer the forms [Fix], [BugFix], and [Docker] instead of [fix], [bug_fix], and [docker].
 Acronyms should be kept as such so, for example, use [CI] and [TVMC] instead of [ci] and [tvmc].
-Tags help reviewers to identify the PRs they can/want to review and also help the release folks when generating the release notes (enforced);
+Tags help reviewers to identify the PRs they can/want to review and also help the release folks when generating the release notes;
 * Use an imperative mood.
 Avoid titles like “Added operator X” and “Updated image Y in the CI”, instead use the forms “Add feature X” and “Update image Y in the CI” instead;